iorikaze/startbootstrap-resume/README.md

 ### 4. push-ecr

-Purpose: To build, tag, and push a docker image to AWS ECR.
+Purpose: To build, tag, and push a docker image to Amazon ECR.

 Triggers:
 A manual trigger by the user that also includes a user input for the tag of the image.